andrew-aladjev/copium/README.md

 # copium

-patches to chromium allowing to build with gcc, libstdc++, and some other common distro fixes (like unbundle scripts).

-new in M127: you can build with clang **and** libstdc++!
+patches to chromium, probably-commonly-needed distro fixes.

 some patches are cherry-picks from chromium main branch, some are made by me, lnl (most get upstreamed in the end).